tijsboussier/blog/about.md

 <img src="{{site.baseurl}}/docs/assets/images/about_small.jpg" style="height: 250px; vertical-align: top; margin: 0.3em 0 1em 1em; float: right;" />

+I'm Tijs.
-Tijs.
-He/him.
-39, born and bred in Belgium, currently living in Brussels with a boyfriend and a cat.
+- He/him.
+40. Born and raised in Belgium.
+- Currently living in Brussels with my boyfriend and our cat.

-During office hours I'm an EdTech policy advisor at KU Leuven's Faculty of Arts.
-But I'm not here to talk about work.

-During my downtime I read, watch TV and/or movies, or play ~~video games~~ CK3.
-I also spend a fair bit of time cooking - and am halfway decent at it, too - and studying languages.
-I'm currently taking night classes in Polish and Swedish.
+- During office hours I'm an EdTech policy advisor at KU Leuven's Faculty of Arts.
+In my downtime I read, watch TV and/or movies, or play ~~video games~~ CK3.
+I also spend a fair bit of time cooking - I'm halfway decent at it, too - and studying languages.
+I'm currently taking night classes in Swedish.

-I'm a homebody.
+- I'm a homebody.
 When I do leave the house it's usually to go to the movies, though I also enjoy bars and restaurants, hikes, the odd board game or two and trips aproad.

-Truly, I'm nothing unusual.
+- Truly, I'm nothing special.

 ## About this website
 I used to blog.
 Blogger, Wordpress, LiveJournal, Tumblr ...
 You name it, I was on it.

 Then I stopped.
 It's been half a decade since I last published anything more substantial than an Instagram story.
 In recent times I've been missing it though and so, after a lot of soul-searching, a bit of research as well as a couple of prematurely aborted attempts, I'm now ready to put my stuff out there again.

 I'm doing it a little bit differently this time around, with a set-up that puts everything firmly under my control.
-I just don't want to be at the mercy of whichever corporation owns the platform I publish on anymore and I want to challenge myself to really make this space my own.
+I don't want to be at the mercy of whichever corporation owns the platform I publish on anymore and I want to challenge myself to really make this space my own.
 I enjoy to dabble in code and I want to do more of it.

 This website is my personal playground, to mess around with writing and web design.
 For right now, though, it really is just a dime-in-a-dozen blog.